 Explore it on Goodreads or Amazon.

-Other books by this author include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, Deception on His Mind, A Traitor to Memory, A Place of Hiding, Playing for the Ashes
+Other books by this author which I have reviewed include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, Deception on His Mind, A Traitor to Memory, A Place of Hiding, Playing for the Ashes

 Tenth in the Inspector Lynley mystery series set at Scotland Yard in London.